sdonofrio2/Real-Estate-Value-Calculator/pylibraries.md

 ## TensorFlow
 * A framework for defining and running computations that involve tensors, which are partially defined computational objects that eventually produce a value.
 ## PyTorch
 *  Python-based scientific computing package that uses the power of graphics processing units.
-PyTorch is one of the most commonly preferred deep learning research platforms built to provide maximum flexibility and speed.
+PyTorch is one of the most commonly preferred deep learning research platforms built to provide maximum flexibility and speed